thomasazar/thomasazar.net/content/news/barefoot-in-the-park.md

 #tags: [warehouse theatre, coming soon]
 ---

-Thomas will make his debut at Lean Ensemble Theatre in Hilton Head, South Carolina, as Paul in *Barefoot in the Park*, directed by artistic director Blake White.
+Thomas will make his debut at Lean Ensemble Theater in Hilton Head, South Carolina, as Paul in *Barefoot in the Park*, directed by artistic director Blake White.

 > Paul and Corie Bratter are newlyweds in every sense of the word.
 After a six-day honeymoon, they get a surprise visit from Corie's loopy mother and decide to play matchmaker during a dinner with their neighbor-in-the-attic Velasco, where everything that can go wrong, does.